betterzian/PrivacyGuard/docs/address_plan.md

             )
             if result == "match":
                 return "match"
-            elif result == "mismatch":
+            if result == "inconclusive":
-                any_inconclusive_only = False
+                all_mismatch = False

-    return "inconclusive" if any_inconclusive_only else "mismatch"
+    return "mismatch" if all_mismatch else "inconclusive"

 def _admin_match_under_interpretation(